dmitry-merzlyakov/nledger/nledger.md

 You can create own test files according to recommendations in Ledger documentation.
 Created file with .test extension should be put into *test* folder (or any its subfolder).
-The testing toolkit rescans the content of the test folder every time so you file is immediately available.
+The testing toolkit rescans the content of the test folder every time so your file is immediately available.

 If you already have your own set of test files, you can put them to the test folder too.